cortexlabs/cortex/docs/guides/ssh-instance.md

 _WARNING: you are on the master branch, please refer to the docs on the branch that matches your `cortex version`_

-There can be cases when SSH-ing into an AWS Cortex instance is asked for.
-The following 5 steps are identical for both approaches of SSH-ing in.
+There are some cases when SSH-ing into an AWS Cortex instance may be necessary.

+This can be done via the AWS web UI or via the terminal.
+The first 5 steps are identical for both approaches.

 ## Step 1